lupyuen/pinetime-rust-mynewt/README.md

     https://github.com/lupyuen/stm32bluepill-mynewt-sensor/tree/rust
     ```

-    Note: This is the `rust` branch of the repository that contains the Rust and Mynewt application.
+    _Note: This is the `rust` branch of the repository that contains Mynewt with Rust support_

 1. When prompted to `Select Repository Location…`

-    For Windows: Select your `Local Disk C:` drive
+    _For Windows:_ Select your `Local Disk C:` drive

-    For macOS: Select your `Home` folder
+    _For macOS:_ Select your `Home` folder

-    (If you have previously downloaded `stm32bluepill-mynewt-sensor`, rename the old folder before downloading)
+    If you have previously downloaded `stm32bluepill-mynewt-sensor`, rename the old folder before downloading

     The source code will be downloaded to `C:\stm32bluepill-mynewt-sensor` (Windows) or `$HOME/stm32bluepill-mynewt-sensor` (macOS)